Operating Procedures for Residence Classification of Students

 7. Immigration status.

-B. The University official may request documentation to substantiate residency claims.
+B. The university official may request documentation to substantiate residency claims.
+By submitting a reclassification application, the student agrees to submit all requested documentation in a timely manner.
 Examples of documentation include, but are not limited to:

-5. Signed state and federal income tax returns,
+5. Most recent signed state and federal income tax returns

-10. Statement from a health care provider, and
+13. Statement from a health care provider (if applicable)

 II.
 Changes from Non-Resident to Resident

-Note: For Purdue West Lafayette and Polytechnic Statewide students: The application portal will open on the first day of classes of each academic semester or session for which residence classification is sought and will remain open for 15 business days after the first day of classes.
-A link to the Academic Calendar can be found here.
+Note for Purdue West Lafayette and Polytechnic Statewide students: The application portal will open on the first day of classes of each academic semester or session for which residence classification is sought and will remain open for 15 business days after the first day of classes.
 More information about the Residence Form and Filing Deadlines for each campus is available here.

 III.
 Changes from Resident to Non-Resident